A Seat At The Table For All Of Us!

 But through adversity comes strength.
 No matter how hard it got, Lauren kept fighting.
 And she still fights today for those who are tired, frustrated, and who feel unheard by the people who are supposed to be serving them.

-Lauren currently organizes Black low-income women and Black migrant women to get fair wages and benefits, improved working conditions, and better job security.
+Lauren went on to organize Black low-income women and Black migrant women to get fair wages and benefits, improved working conditions, and better job security.
 She has been an organizer and fierce advocate for Texas state employees and Houston teachers.
 She is a proud CWA member and shop steward.

 Lauren grew up in a family of activists, trailblazers, and justice warriors.
 One of her enslaved ancestors escaped a plantation in Mississippi and walked to Texas to find his wife who had been sold.
 They founded Shankleville, Texas as a Freedmen’s town, one of more than 500 freedom colonies in Texas.